 What is a home appraisal for a refinance?

-If a refinance appraisal shows your home is worth less than the amount you want to borrow, your loan may not be approved.
+If the appraisal shows your home is worth less than the amount you want to borrow, your loan may not be approved.

 • Whether you have to pay for private mortgage insurance (PMI).